mstefferson/ML_notes/ml_interview_prep.md

 ## ML case study
 This is like a system design question, but more focused on a data driven problem.
 You'll be given a problem and be asked how you can use ML to solve it.
 Like a system design, ask a million questions.
 Be prepared to discuss models you'd pick and be able to defend your choice.
-You may need to design features, figure out how you'd collect data, etc.
+You may need to design features, figure out how you'd collect data, etc. Check out the 'Library problem' episode on Data Skeptic.

 ## ML/Stats questions
 This will be like a rapid fire round be prepared to answer questions like: what's bias/variance trade-off?
 Bagging?
 Bootstrap?
 Regularization?
 Type I vs Type II error?
 Precision vs recall?
 Check out these [ML interview questions](https://www.springboard.com/blog/machine-learning-interview-questions/).
 The questions seemed good, but I didn't look through the answers so I wouldn't assume they are correct.
 Data science warning: you may be asked a SQL question.